 The result puts England in third place in Group A1 ahead of the double-header against Belgium, who lead the standings on four points following their win against Scotland and draw against the Netherlands.

 The Lionesses must win their group to advance to the Nations League Finals, and must then get through the semi-finals to book Team GB’s qualification spot for next summer’s Olympic Games in Paris.
 Here’s everything you need to know.

 When is England vs Belgium?

 The match will kick off at 7:45pm BST on Friday 27 October at the King Power Stadium in Leicester.

 How can I watch it?

-The Nations League match will be shown live on ITV4 and on the streaming service ITVX, with coverage starting at 6.45pm GMT.
+It will be shown live on ITV 4 and online on ITV X, with coverage starting from 7pm.

 If you’re travelling abroad and want to watch major sporting events then you might need a VPN to unblock your streaming app.
 Our VPN roundup is here to help: get great deals on thebest VPNs in the market.
 Viewers using a VPN need to make sure that they comply with any local regulations where they are and also with the terms of their service provider.